Mount Case

 Mount Case is a prominent 5545 ft mountain summit located in the Alsek Ranges of the Saint Elias Mountains, in southeast Alaska.
 The mountain is situated in Glacier Bay National Park and Preserve, as the highest point between Adams Inlet and White Glacier, 65 mi northwest of Juneau, and 2.47 mi northeast of Mount Wright, which is the nearest peak.
 Although modest in elevation, relief is significant as the mountain rises up from tidewater in less than three miles, and it ranks 73rd in prominence for all peaks in Alaska.

 The mountain was named in 1890 by Harry Fielding Reid, an American geophysicist, who studied glaciology in Glacier Bay.
-Reid named this mountain for his school, the Case School of Applied Science, in Cleveland, Ohio.
+Reid named this mountain for his school, the Case School of Applied Science, present-day Case Western Reserve University, located in Cleveland, Ohio.
 The months May through June offer the most favorable weather for viewing or climbing Mount Case.
 Weather permitting, Mount Case can be seen from Glacier Bay, which is a popular destination for cruise ships.